John F. Shelley: Mayor of San Francisco

 Shelley's term as mayor was filled with challenges, including strikes over discriminatory hiring practices against African-Americans at the Palace Hotel, a public nurse strike in 1966, and a threatened San Francisco Symphony Orchestra strike in 1967.
 Shelley was mayor during the Summer of Love, a time of radicalism in the Haight-Ashbury and turmoil throughout the city, including Black rage toward the "auto row" on Van Ness Avenue.
 He was faced with riots in Bayview-Hunters Point on September 27, 1966, after a white police officer fatally shot a black youth accused of auto theft.
 Shelley declared a state of emergency in the city for six days.
 After the riots ended, Shelley took several public steps to improve relations between city government and the African-American community.
 He appointed the city and county's first African-American supervisor, Terry Francois.

 Shelley took an aggressive stance against several prominent anti-development mobilizations during his tenure, including movements in opposition to development at the Yerba Buena Gardens and in the Western Addition.
 Shelley bowed out of running for a second term in office; his stated reasons were health-related, but it was thought that prominent political forces in the city's establishment wanted a more stringently pro-development mayor in office.

 Family

 Shelley's son, Kevin Shelley, was a member of the San Francisco Board of Supervisors from 1990 to 1996, a member of the California State Assembly from 1997 to 2003 and served as California Secretary of State from 2003 to 2005.
-Shelley's daughter, Joan-Marie Shelley, was a French teacher for 30 years at Lincoln High School and Lowell High School in San Francisco Unified School District and carried on the family tradition of labor union leadership, serving as vice-president (1978-1984) and president (1984-1989) of the San Francisco Federation of Teachers and as the founding president (1989-1997) of the United Educators of San Francisco, a merger of the local American Federation of Teachers and local National Education Association unions.
+Shelley's daughter, Joan-Marie Shelley, was a French teacher for 30 years at Abraham Lincoln High School and Lowell High School in San Francisco Unified School District and carried on the family tradition of labor union leadership, serving as vice-president (1978–1984) and president (1984–1989) of the San Francisco Federation of Teachers and as the founding president (1989–1997) of the United Educators of San Francisco, a merger of the local American Federation of Teachers and local National Education Association unions.

+Electoral history

+Democrat John F. Shelley won the special election to replace Republican Richard J. Welch, who died in office.
+Data for this special election is not available.